 2. Set the joist span direction

-3. Set the on-centre spacing
+3. Set the on-center spacing

 4. Mark the load-bearing walls